gems-uff/noworkflow/README.md

 In  [4]: c
 Out [4]: 6
 ```
-Both modes supports all the `now run` parameters
+Both modes supports all the `now run` parameters.

-The --interactive mode allows the cell to share variables with the notebook.
+The *--interactive* mode allows the cell to share variables with the notebook.

 Loading existing trials, histories and diffs:
 ```python